 Narcissism, contrary to popular belief, is not something negative.
 We all have our narcissism and the right amount of it is fundamental to achieve our goals and objectives.
 It helps us to gain respect, good and adequate self-esteem.
 The problem is not narcissism, but the excess of the same.
-In this post, we’ll share 9 signs that will help you to know if you are dating a narcissist boyfriend or not.
+So today’s article, we will discuss how do you tell if you are dating a narcissist?

 What is narcissism?